Hold Rate Formula for Facebook Ads: Hook Rate & Hold Rate Complete Guide

 How to Set Up Hook Rate and Hold Rate in Ads Manager

-1. Go to Columns → Customize Columns inside Ads Manager.
+- Go to Columns, then Customize Columns inside Ads Manager.

-Once done, you’ll easily identify which ads have a strong opening (high hook rate) and which retain viewers (high hold rate).
+Once set up, these metrics appear automatically in every campaign report.
+You will immediately see which ads have strong openings (high hook rate) and which retain viewers long enough to deliver the message (high hold rate).

 Benchmarking and Creative Testing Strategies

-• Test two or more body variations with those hooks.
+- Test two body variations with each top-performing hook.

-How Hook Rate and Hold Rate Fit Into Broader Facebook Ad Metrics
+How Hook Rate and Hold Rate Connect to Broader Campaign Metrics

 When combined with: